ClickCease Push vs Pull Marketing - what is the difference? Case study

 Push vs pull marketing is a hot topic.
 Sometimes a heated one! 😡

-Marketers don’t always agree on whether push or pull channels are the right to go for.
+Marketers don’t always agree on whether push or pull channels are the right way to go.

 But what is push and pull marketing?
 And what is the difference?

-1. First I will explain the diffrence in simple terms
+1. First I will explain the difference in simple terms

-2. Then I will show you the pig picture with numbers and graphs
+2. Then I will show you the big picture with numbers and graphs

 3. Finally I will tell you which channel to use based on our data